yoachim/PotentialProjects/README.md

 I would like to make a utility function that makes it easy to generate publication-ready and slide-ready and web-ready images all at the same time:  https://github.com/yoachim/matplotlib_pubplots

-## Stellar metallicities with LSST and narrow band imaging

-If we were to add a narrow band filter to LSST, where should we put it to optimize how well we can recover stellar metallicities?